tarmstrong/poutine_maker/tutorial/part1.md

 # Poutine Maker: An Introduction to the Field API in Drupal 7 (Part 1)

-The power of Drupal stems from its willingness to be customized.
-In a recent project, we needed a way to provide complex fields with custom widgets and formatters unavailable in core or contributed modules.
-Drupal 7's Field API, however, provides the hooks needed to make just about any field we wanted.
+The power of Drupal stems from our ability to customize it.
+One common requirement is the need to define complex fields with custom widgets and formatters that are unavailable in core or contributed modules.
+This allows us to collect more sophisticated data from users, and define exactly how that data is presented.
+Drupal 7's Field API provides the hooks needed to make just about any field we want.

 ## What Problems Are We Solving?

-The top two reasons for wanting to make a custom field are:
+The top reasons for wanting to make a custom field are:

-1. You want to customize the way a user inputs their data.
-This is done with a **custom field widget**.
+1. To customize the way a user inputs their data.
+This is done with a custom field widget.
-2. You want to customize the way a field is displayed.
-This is done with a **custom field formatter**.
+2. To customize the way a field is displayed.
+This is done with a custom field formatter.
-3. You want a complex multi-value fieldset.
+3. To create a complex multi-value fieldset.
 Currently there is no way to do this in Drupal 7.
-By defining a custom field and setting the "Number of values" setting to "Unlimited", we can use **one field to store many complex values**.
+By defining a custom field and setting the "Number of values" setting to "Unlimited", we can use one field to store many complex values.

 <aside>
 The `field_example` module is, as the name implies, a great example of how custom fields are defined.